The European market potential for candles

 Playful candles

 Play is a deeply rooted human desire, bringing the consumer into a light-hearted, relaxed mood.
 Today’s consumers – both young and old – play a lot.
-They do so in private as well as in public places, online and offline, to acquire new insights at work and at school, in teams, alone or with friends (possibly virtual).
+They do so in private as well as in public places, online and offline, to acquire new insights at work and at school, in teams, alone, face-to-face or with virtual friends.

 Fancy candles hold a firm place in the product group, adding an element of playfulness.
-With fancy candles, anything goes – bright colours, surprising shapes or an unexpected smell.
+With fancy candles, anything goes – bright colours, surprising shapes, or an unexpected smell.
 The buzzword is fun!
-Especially at Christmas time, candles are often figurative.
-For example, sets of wax angels, a complete Disney story in candles or tiny wax houses that burn from the inside for a nice effect.
+Especially at Christmastime, candles are often figurative: sets of wax angels, a complete Disney story in candles, or tiny wax houses that burn from the inside for a nice effect.
 Figurative or fancy candles are quickly becoming decorative accessories in their own right, competing with items such as ceramic or wooden figurines.

 Tips:

-• Use style to cater to the wellness needs of consumers.
-For a spa application, a neutral colour palette with light tones often works best in support of basic cylindrical shapes.
-For the playful side, bright and expressive colours and shapes are needed.
+- Use style to cater to the wellness needs of consumers.
+In a spa context, a neutral colour palette with light tones often works best in support of basic cylindrical shapes.
+For the playful side, bright and expressive colours and shapes are preferred.

-• To create a sense of closeness to nature, use natural tones and nude or earthy colours.
+- To create a sense of closeness to nature, use natural tones and soft or earthy colours.
 You can also add scents of the forest, countryside, or plants and flowers.

-• See our article on how the COVID-19 crisis boosts the importance of the wellness trend in HDHT for more information.
+- For more information, see our article on how the COVID-19 pandemic boosted the importance of the wellness trend in HDHT.

 Social and environmental sustainability are quickly becoming a more central consumer need in HDHT and the product group of candles.
 The internet has made global consumers much more aware of production processes and working conditions.
 It has also made them more vocal in their need for greater transparency.

-The COVID-19 pandemic has boosted this trend.
-For most (especially the younger generations), the pandemic has made it more important that both consumers and companies improve their sustainability.
+Especially for younger generations, the pandemic has made it more important that consumers and companies improve their sustainability.
+An impressive 86% of European consumers consider sustainability (very) important.
+29% deliberately and consciously buy sustainable products.
 In addition, most people want significant change to make the world fairer and more sustainable after COVID-19.
-Millennials will soon be the dominant consumer group.
-They are care about sustainability and are used to expressing their preferences through their consumption.
-They buy products that contribute to a better world.
+Millennialsand Gen Z will soon be the dominant generation of consumers.
+They care about sustainability and express this by buying products that contribute to a better world and from companies that do the same.

 Sustainability relates to social and environmental aspects of the value chain.
 This includes:

 Candles are usually produced in a controlled, factory environment.
 A variety of SA- or BSCI-based forms of social compliance is becoming the norm.
 In the more handmade segment, candles are traditionally a popular fairtrade product.
-WFTO’s fair-trade system is a major certification in this part of the industry.
+The World Fair Trade Organization (WFTO) Guarantee System is a major label for this part of the industry.

 More eco-friendly materials

 Palm wax is an option, but palm oil is not automatically sustainable.
 The Roundtable on Sustainable Palm Oil (RSPO) was created to develop and implement environmental and social standards for the industry.
-Although still under scrutiny for its effectiveness, its system of certification is gaining many followers.
-Not only in the candle industry but also in the food and cosmetics industries, for example.
-19% of the world’s palm oil is now RSPO certified.
+Although still under scrutiny for its effectiveness, its system of certification is gaining many followers, not only in the candle industry but also in industries like food and cosmetics.
+20% of the world’s palm oil is now RSPO certified.
+Nevertheless, palm oil is a focus product of the new EU Deforestation Regulation (EUDR).

-Plant-based ingredients and organic wax are used more and more, to offer a more sustainable alternative.
+Plant-based ingredients and organic wax are increasingly used to offer a more sustainable alternative.
+For example, soy wax has become a popular option.
 Beeswax candles have secured a niche position in the product group.
 They often offer a mix of natural ingredients and handmade production.

 Tips:

-• Use recycled or sustainably produced natural materials.
+- Use recycled or (sustainably produced) natural materials.
 Also look into other ways to reduce your impact on the environment, for example in your production or transport.
 If you also offer consumer packaging, make sure that is sustainable as well.
-For example, by using recycled paper or other re-used or biodegradable materials.
+You could use recycled paper or other re-used or biodegradable materials.

-• If your importer is interested, consider certification.
-For more information on this, see our studies on market entry for candles and buyer requirements for HDHT.
+- If your importer is interested, consider certification.
+For more information on this and the upcoming EU sustainability legislation, see our studies on market entry for candles and buyer requirements for HDHT.

 Example company